Machine learning operationalization (MLOps) for Python models using Azure Machine Learning

 The CI pipeline gets triggered every time code is checked in.
 It publishes an updated Azure Machine Learning pipeline after building the code and running a suite of tests.
 The build pipeline consists of the following tasks:

 Unit test.
-These tests make sure the code works and is stable.
+These tests make sure the code works, has adequate code coverage, and is stable.

 Data test.
 These tests verify that the data samples conform to the expected schema and distribution.
 Customize this test for other use cases and run it as a separate data sanity pipeline that gets triggered as new data arrives.
 For example, move the data test task to a data ingestion pipeline so you can test it earlier.

 The following one-time tasks occur when setting up the infrastructure for Azure Machine Learning and the Python SDK:

 Create the workspace that hosts all Azure Machine Learning-related resources.